JestonBlu/Arch/README.md

 #### My Archbang Setup
 ![](openbox.png)

+#### Configuration Files for look and feel

+  * home: these files belong in the home directory
+  * dmenu: ~/.config/dmenu/
+  * Simple2: /usr/share/themes/Simple2/ (theme for openbox and gtk)

 ##### Archbang install guide

 This guide is mainly to remind me how to install the boot loader everytime I redo my arch distro.
 I pretty much put it together from this link that was written for a straight arch install.

 http://gloriouseggroll.tv/arch-linux-efi-install-guide/

 ##### Set up disks
 * `efivar -l` Checks whether you have and UEFI motherboard